 Withdrawal symptoms can begin as soon as 90 minutes after you used cocaine last and the symptoms can last up to 10 days.

-Treating Withdrawl Symptoms
+Treating Withdrawal Symptoms

 Medications that might be used to address withdrawal symptoms include: